 The Future Is Nao

 - Nao is a great storyteller.
-From the very first lesson, students by creating stories for Nao to share.
+From the very first lesson, students build literacy skills by creating stories for Nao to share.

 - Nao can moonwalk (he arrives at our sites already knowing all of Michael Jackson’s “Thriller”), but students can choreograph any dance they can imagine.
-They as they work together and test their programming.
+They collaborate, problem solve, troubleshoot, and share ideas as they work together and test their programming.

 Want to learn more?
 Check out what Nao can do here.